-The current accounting year end date of the Company is 31st December.
-This report is for the year ended 31st December 2021 with prior year comparatives for the 12-month statutory period ending 31st December 2020.
+The current accounting year end date of the Company is 31 December.
+This report is for the year ended 31 December 2022 with prior year comparatives for the 12-month statutory period ending 31 December 2021.
 Copies of the Company's financial statements may be obtained from the Companies Registration Office in Ireland.

 The Company's results for the year are shown below in Section A. Business and Performance.
-The statutory profit after tax for the reporting year is €11,664k (2020: €5,560k).
-The 2021 profits increased when compared to the prior year due to the take-on of closed-block portfolio of variable annuity policies from Athora Ireland.
+The statutory loss after tax for the reporting year is \in (505) (2021: profit \in 11,664).
+The 2022 loss arose due to expense assumptions updates combined with inflationary increases in direct costs and additional project costs.